Subliminal Probing for Private Information via EEG-Based BCI Devices: Data analysis

 \subsection{Data Acquisition and Preprocessing}

-In this section, we describe how the raw data from EEG looks and what preprocessing steps need to be carried out before training the classifier.
-The raw data consists of wave signals from a number of different electrodes, called channels.
-Each channel is sampled at 1024Hz.
-We mark the EEG signals with exact positions of stimuli using the timestamps and indicators obtained from the software.
-This helps us to correlate the EEG signal with stimuli.
-For pre-processing, we first extract the signal 200~ms before and 1000~ms after every stimulus into epochs.
+The raw data consists of wave signals from a number of different electrodes, called channels, whose positions are shown in Figure~\ref{fig:channelPositions}.
+The subset of channels used by the classifier is marked with red rectangles, and each channel is sampled at 1024Hz.
+We correlate the EEG signals with exact positions of stimuli using the timestamps obtained from the software.
+For preprocessing, we first divide the signal into epochs, each epoch ranging from 200~ms prior to 1000~ms after every stimulus onset.
 Each such epoch is associated with the respective stimulus that triggers it.
-For each epoch, we then calculate the mean of the first 200 ms to get a baseline and subtract this baseline from the entire epoch.
-We reduce the high frequency noise by passing the signals though a low pass filter with a pass band of [0.35, 0.4] in normalized frequency units.
+For each epoch, we then calculate the mean of the first 200~ms to get a baseline and subtract this baseline from the entire epoch.
+We reduce the high frequency noise by passing the signals through a low pass filter with a pass band of [0.35, 0.4] in normalized frequency units.
 Finally, we apply a median filter that extracts the median from each four consecutive measurements.
-We use the data thus obtained for classifier training and stimulus prediction as described in the next section.